 - An eligible faculty member may take one term of modified duties for each birth or adoption that adds a child or children to his or her family.
 If both parents are employed in an eligible position at the University, each of them may take a period of modified duties for each birth or adoption that adds a child or children to their family if both of them meet the other eligibility criteria.

-- A period of modified duties must begin within twelve months of the date of the relevant birth or adoption.
+- All periods of modified duties must begin within twelve months of the date of the relevant birth or adoption.

 Hard copies of this document are considered uncontrolled.
 If you have a printed version, please refer to the University SPG website (spg.umich.edu) for the official, most recent version.